Readit News logoReadit News

 I’m sure that we were not alone, and there were many of us appeasing the goblins in our brains yelling for order, diligently checking boxes row by row (or some other orderly pattern).
 If I had landed on the page with every box checked, I would have felt a sense of doneness and left it in that perfect state.
 It’s so hard to empathize with all these maniacs here who would destroy that beauty just to write “boobs” ;)

-ssalka · a year ago
+ssalka · 2 years ago

 tried doing: